albinoh/gtsm/README.md

 that can be added on a v6 example (or more):

 - Building (and related phases), for this _gulp_ is our choice, gulp will eventually call webpack as one of the build phases
-- Linting, _eslint_ is the way to go here, there is a eslint-loader that will check for syntax at build time
-- Minification and obfuscation, _uglifyjs_ loader can be used here
 - CSS Scripting (SASS, LESS) though respective loaders can be used to transform scss or less files to css
 - Testing, this is a whole subject but webpack can't help here